toptutoring/ttutoring/_posts/2017-12-18-speed-reading.md

 author: Jennifer, OD & UC Berkeley Regents Scholar
 ---

-If you've ever seen a world record speed reader flip pages, it's absolutely amazing.
-These speed readers appear to be riffling through a book, except with the comprehension and accuracy of someone who spent hours poring over and studying the same material.
-While we may never reach those epic speeds of reading (and nothing can beat curling up leisurely with a nice book vs. scanning the pages at a manic pace), there are many skills we can pick up from these award winning speed readers to help improve our test taking and study efficiency.
+If you've ever seen a world record speed reader flip pages, you know how amazing it can be.
+These speed readers appear to be riffling through a book, except with the comprehension of someone who spent hours poring over and studying the same material.
+While we may never reach those epic speeds of reading, there are many skills we can pick up from these award winning speed readers to help improve our test taking and study efficiency.

 <!--more-->